BackyardBrains/NeuroRobot/README.md

 # NeuroRobot app by Backyard Brains

 A neurorobot is a robot controlled by a computer simulation of a biological brain.
 At Backyard Brains we use neurorobots to teach computational neuroscience in high schools.
 This repo contains all the Matlab and C/C++ code needed to run the NeuroRobot app, with or without a robot.
-The app allows you to design and simulate biologically-based neural networks.
+The app allows you to design and simulate biologically-based neural networks connected to sensors and effectors.

 # Get Started